ni/monodrive-documentation/docs/monoDrive_home/Camera.md

     - **y:"** The height of the image in pixels
 - **dynamic_range:** Controls the gain of the camera.
 A higher value will result in a grainer image.
 - **fov:** Controls the horizontal angle of view of the camera.
 The vertical angle will be dynamically calculated based on `stream_dimensions`
-- **focal_length:** If `fov` is not set explicitly, this will be used to emulate the focal lenght of the lens, in millimeters.
+- **focal_length:** If `fov` is not set explicitly, this will be used to emulate the focal length of the lens in millimeters.
 Used to calculate field-of-view.
-- **fstop:** Controls the exposure time of the camera, higher values will yield brighter images with greater motion blur.
+- **fstop:** Controls the exposure time of the camera, higher values will yield brighter images with more motion blur.
-- **min_shutter:** Lower bound of the camera exposure time in seconds.
-Higher values give more motion blur.
+- **min_shutter:** Lower bound of the camera's exposure time in seconds.
+Higher values will have more motion blur.
-- **max_shutter:** Lower bound of the camera exposure time in seconds.
-Higher values give more motion blur.
+- **max_shutter:** Upper bound of the camera's exposure time in seconds.
+Higher values will have more motion blur.
-- **sensor_size:** If `fov` is not set explicitly, this will be used to emulate the size of the camera's image sensor, in millimeters.
+- **sensor_size:** If `fov` is not set explicitly, this will be used to emulate the size of the camera's image sensor in millimeters.
 Used to calculate field-of-view.
 - **channels:** Used to determine type of image output.
 For RGB cameras, this should always be `rgba`.
-- **debug_draw:** If `true` and `annotation` is `true`, then bounding boxes will be displayed in the image for annotated objects.
+- **debug_draw:** If `true` and `annotation` is `true`, the bounding boxes will be displayed in the image for annotated objects.
-- **annotation:** If `true`, then annotation information will be provided in the output data.
+- **annotation:** If `true`, the annotation information will be provided in the output data.
-- **include_tags:** If `true`, then actor tag information will be included in annotations.
+- **include_tags:** If `true`, the actor tag information will be included in annotations.
-- **include_obb:** If `true`, then actor oriented bounding box information will be included in annotations.
+- **include_obb:** If `true`, the actor oriented bounding box information will be included in annotations.
-- **cull_partial_frame:** If `true`, then actors that are only partially in frame will be removed from annotations.
+- **cull_partial_frame:** If `true`, the actors that are only partially in frame will be removed from annotations.
-- **far_plane:** The maximum distance, in centimeters, to annotate actors in the scene.
+- **far_plane:** The maximum distance in centimeters to annotate actors in the scene.
-- **desired_tags:** If this array is not empty, then only actors with the tags specified here will be included in annotations.
+- **desired_tags:** If this array is not empty, the only actors with the tags specified here will be included in annotations.

 ## Grayscale Camera
 Provides a grayscale camera stream with optional bounding boxes for dynamic objects in the scene.